Published April 2, 2024

 In 1987, Ray Byrnes was in the Tyvek business.
 His customer Bard had complained that the opening and handling of coiled guidewires in the ER was a two-person job to make sure sterility wasn’t compromised.
 To address this issue, he developed the industry’s first dispenser coil and Contech Medical was born.
 He even built custom machinery to produce them.
 In 2005, Contech Ireland split from Contech Medical to form Advant Medical.
 Today, both companies are part of the UFP MedTech family and together they are the largest producer of catheter and guidewire dispenser coils globally.

-Coils Catheter & Guidewire Dispenser Coils
+Catheter & Guidewire Dispenser Coils

 Catheter and guidewire dispenser coils are typically made from polypropylene (PP) tubing and held in place with injection molded clips.
 Each coil is a custom length and diameter based on the size and length of the catheter or guidewire.
 Once loaded, the coil is packaged and sterilized.
 For over 35 years, this design is still the gold standard in ease of use, aseptic presentation, and sterility.

-Z Card® HDPE Packaging: The Next Generation in Backer Cards
+EZ-Card® HDPE Packaging: The Next Generation in Backer Cards

-EZ Card, also known as backer cards, mounting cards, HDPE cards, die cut inserts, or insert cards, are designed to safely and securely hold medical instruments and devices utilizing retainment features such as our proprietary EZ Clip injection molded clips as well as die cut tabs, slots, folds, and straps.
-EZ Card is an excellent and cost-effective alternative to bulky rigid trays and other medical packaging options.
+EZ-Card, also known as backer cards, mounting cards, HDPE cards, die cut inserts, or insert cards, are designed to safely and securely hold medical instruments and devices utilizing retainment features such as our proprietary EZ-Clip injection molded clips as well as die cut tabs, slots, folds, and straps.
+EZ-Card is an excellent and cost-effective alternative to bulky rigid trays and other medical packaging options.
 They are used to position and secure medical instruments and devices within a sterile barrier package to ensure sterility throughout the supply chain.
 Due to their thin, flat, flexible design, mounting cards pair easily with Poly/Tyvek pouches to provide a double barrier packaging system.
-Additionally, EZ Card can reduce the overall size of the SBS, is light weight, and can ship and store flat.
+Additionally, EZ-Card can reduce the overall size of the SBS, is light weight, and can ship and store flat.

 Various Retainment Options Are Available

-UFP MedTech recently introduced EZ Clips which utilize injection molded clips instead of die cut retainment tabs to secure large or heavy devices.
+UFP MedTech recently introduced EZ-Clips which utilize injection molded clips instead of die cut retainment tabs to secure large or heavy devices.
 A variety of clip sizes are available and are faster to assemble than traditional cards where the tabs must be “popped” up individually prior to loading.
 Devices are held more securely and therefore aseptic presentation is improved as well as ease of removal from the card.

 No matter the sterile barrier system you use for your device, ease of use and fail-safe aseptic presentation is crucial to minimizing the chance of contamination due to a packaging design not optimized to the device’s specific geometry and intended use in the operating room.